arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 - D0 / TX
 - D1 / RX

 The UART controller is by default assigned to the the pins above.

-### CAN (TWAI®)
+### Two Wire Automotive Interface (TWAI®)

+The CAN/TWAI® controller is used to communicate with systems using the CAN/TWAI® protocol, particularly common in the automotive industry.
+There are no specific pins assigned for the CAN/TWAI® controller, any free GPIO can be used.

+**Please note:** TWAI® is also known as the CAN2.0B, or "CAN classic".
+The CAN controller is **NOT** compatible with CAN FD frames.

-## Flash Memory
+## External Flash Memory

 Nano ESP32 features a 128 Mbit (16MB) external flash, the GD25B128EWIGR (U3).
-This memory is connected to the ESP32 via QSPI,
+This memory is connected to the ESP32 via Quad Serial Peripheral Interface (QSPI).

+The operating frequency for this IC is 133 MHz, and has a data transfer rate at up to 664Mbit/s.

 ## USB Connector